In Bahamas, a struggle to save conch, and a way of life

 One reason conchs have been difficult to restore in Florida is the mollusk’s life cycle.
 Conchs take three to four years to reach reproductive age, and they’re very sensitive to water quality, sometimes failing to reproduce if conditions are not ideal.

 Conch also tend to be dependent on a strong local population in a given habitat, Kough said.
-Other marine species can sometimes replace a lost population with a new population that moves in from elsewhere, but this has proved trickier for Florida’s conch.
+Other marine species can sometimes replace a lost population with a new population that moves in from elsewhere, but this has proven trickier for Florida’s conch.

 “Once they’re gone, they tend to stay gone,” Kough said.